SilentCircle/sso-integration-doc/Azure-AD-Integration-Customer-Responsibilities.md

 > In the past, an app developer who wanted to support both Microsoft accounts and Azure Active Directory was required to integrate with two separate systems.
-We've now introduced a new authentication API version that enables you to sign in users in with both types of accounts using the Azure AD system.
+We've now introduced a new authentication API version that enables you to sign on users in with both types of accounts using the Azure AD system.
 This converged authentication system is known as the v2.0 endpoint.
 With the v2.0 endpoint, one simple integration allows you to reach an audience that spans